vectara/py-vectara-agentic/README.md

 ### Built-in Workflows

-`vectara-agentic` includes two powerful workflow implementations that you can use right away:
+`vectara-agentic` includes two workflow implementations that you can use right away:

 #### 1. `SubQuestionQueryWorkflow`